 Drowning and Wrongful Death

-If you have lost a loved one to drowning in a swimming pool accident caused by someone else’s negligence, our Las Vegas wrongful death lawyers at Cogburn Law Offices can help you seek compensation and justice for your loved one.
+If you have lost a loved one to drowning in a swimming pool accident caused by someone else’s negligence, our Las Vegas wrongful death lawyers at Cogburn Law can help you seek compensation and justice for your loved one.
 We will treat you as though you were our only client and passionately pursue a successful outcome for you and your family.

 Drowning Prevention Steps